peterpanning/ConkyChameleon/README.md

 6. Enjoy!

 In future versions I will update the script so that parts of this setup are done automatically.
-I may also update it so that it is a modificatino to a .conkyrc.
+I may also update it so that it is a modification to a .conkyrc.
 We'll see.